Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Production and Transmission Model

 \section{VOC Production and Transmission Model}

-In this study, we consider that the VOCs are released from the leaves of a plant.
-A leaf consists of an upper and lower epidermis, each usually one cell thick and covered by a water-proof cuticle made of cutin to minimize water loss.
-Beneath the upper epidermis lies the palisade mesophyll comprising elongated chloroplast-rich cells.
-The spongy mesophyll, made up of loosely packed and spherical cells with large intercellular air spaces that facilitate gas exchange, is found underneath.
+In this study, we consider that the VOCs are released from a leaf of a plant.
 Stomata, consisting of a pore guarded by two guard cells, regulate the exchange of VOCs, as shown in Fig. \ref{fig:stomata}.
+Specialized secretory cells and structures, like trichomes, idioblasts, cavities, and secretory ducts, synthesize VOCs in plants, such as terpenes and essential oils \bluecite{FAHN200037}.